IshtiaqueIrteza/Large-Dataset-For-MySQL/README.md

 # File Descriptions :
   * 'original_dataset.csv': Collected from https://www.kaggle.com/carrie1/ecommerce-data
   * 'preprocessed_dataset.csv': Preprocessed data for SQL Environment.
-You can write your own code to generate a large "Insert Query" from this file, based on your Database Platform.
+You can write your own code to generate a large "Insert Query" from this file/import csv files directly, based on your Database Platform.
   * 'sqlQueries.txt': Generated large "Insert Query" for MySQL Database.
   * 'table_DDL.txt': In case you need a readymade table to insert the data, for MySQL.